simonw/llm/docs/python-api.md

 Model instances provide the following methods:

-- `prompt(prompt: str, stream: bool, ...options) -> Prompt` - a convenience wrapper which creates a `Prompt` instance and then executes it.
+- `prompt(prompt: str, stream: bool, ...options) -> Response` - a convenience wrapper which creates a `Prompt` instance and then executes it.
 This is the most common way to use LLM models.
-- `execute(prompt: Prompt, stream: bool) -> Response` - execute a prepared Prompt instance against the model and return a `Response`.
+- `response(prompt: Prompt, stream: bool) -> Response` - execute a prepared Prompt instance against the model and return a `Response`.

 Models usually return subclasses of `Response` that are specific to that model.